-The safety and reliability of power line systems is essential to consumers and businesses alike, and in the era of climate change managing vegetation has never been more critical.
+The safety and reliability of power line systems is essential to consumers and businesses alike, and in the era of climate change, vegetation management has never been more critical.

 When vegetation around the power grid is left unchecked, it can interfere with power line systems, with catastrophic results.
 In fact, vegetation grow-in and fall-in remain the most dominant causes of power outages today.
 Even more concerning is the devastating impact unmanaged vegetation can have when power line systems are impacted by extreme weather events, such as windstorms, which can bring lines down and send dangerous sparks into the surrounding terrain.